-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which will require that a lessee recognize assets and liabilities on the balance sheet for all leases with a lease term of more than 12 months, with the result being the recognition of a right-of-use asset and a lease liability and the disclosure of key information about the entity's leasing arrangements.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), as amended by subsequent ASUs on this topic, which will require that a lesse recognize assets and liabilities on the balance sheet for all leases with a lease term of more than 12 months, with the result being the recognition of a right-of-use asset and a lease liability and the disclosure of key information about the entity's leasing arrangements.
 ASU 2016-02 retains a distinction between finance leases (i.e., capital leases under current U.S. GAAP) and operating leases.
-The classification criteria for distinguishing between finance leases and operating leases will be substantially similar to the classification criteria for distinguishing between capital leases and operating leases under current U.S. GAAP.
+The classification criteria for distinguishing between finance leases and operating leases will be substantially similar to the classification criteria for distinguishing between the current U.S. GAAP.
 The amendments in ASU 2016-02 are effective for the Company for its fiscal year beginning after December 15, 2021, and interim periods in its fiscal year beginning after December 15, 2022, with early adoption permitted.
 A modified retrospective approach is required for existing leases that have not expired upon adoption.
-We are currently evaluating the potential impact the adoption of ASU 2016-02 will have on our consolidated financial statements.
+We are currently evaluating the potential impact the adoption of ASU 2016-02, but do not believe the adoption of this standard will have a material impact on our consolidated financial statements.